Are your New Year’s resolutions to exercise more and stick to a ‘good’ diet fast becoming a fading memory?

 - Good fats are essential for life and energy.
 Low-fat diets are never nourishing or filling and they make you crave fatty foods (chocolate, cheese, fried food, crisps).
 So eat good fats every day, including essential fatty acids from omega oils like fish oil and flax oil – even a little butter – full-fat dairy products and saturated fats once in a while.
 Stay away from margarines or vegetable oil spreads, as they add zero nutritional value and don’t get utilized for energy.
 They only add toxins, go straight to your waistline, and can clog those important arteries!

 - Recovery is key.
-Make sure you drink extra fluid after your workout and eat a combination of carbohydrates and protein within two hours following exercise.
-My personal favourite is a banana with a dollop of peanut butter on top or a couple handfuls of unsalted, raw almonds – yum!
+Make sure you drink extra fluid after your workout and eat a combination of carbohydrates and protein within 30-60 minutes following exercise.
+My personal favourite is a banana with a dollop of almond butter on top or a handful of unsalted, raw almonds – yum!

 - Throw away the scales!
 Constantly weighing yourself can become very stressful and depressing, especially since muscle is heavier than fat!
 So the more toned you become, the likelihood that you might be a little heavier on the scales.
 Go by how your clothes fit.
 Bearing that in mind, you might want to reconsider if your goal of slimming down is unrealistic – just aim for healthy, energetic and fit instead!

 Do you want help to transform your gut or any other health issue?